-NEW YORK (WABC) -- The National Weather Services says at least three tornadoes touched down in the New York area during powerful storms that tore through the region Tuesday, as communities across the New York area continue to assess the damage and injury toll.
+NEW YORK (WABC) -- Communities across the area are coming together to assess the damage and death toll after the National Weather Services says at least three tornadoes touched down in the New York area during powerful storms that tore through the region Tuesday.